cdapio/sample-spark-app/README.md

 # Introduction

 This guide will demonstrate how to manage and run your existing Apache Spark application in CDAP.
-This repository has two examples and a step-by-step instructions in acheiving this.
+This repository has two examples and a step-by-step instructions in achieving this.

 Users will be able to run their existing Spark application in CDAP without making any modifications to the Spark code.